CannyLab/tsne-cuda/README.md

 ### Simulated Data
 ![](docs/simulated_speedup.png)

 Time taken compared to other state of the art algorithms on synthetic datasets with 50 dimensions and four clusters for varying numbers of points.
-Note the log scale on both the points and time axis, and that the scale of the $x$ axis is in thousands of points (thus, the values on the $x$ axis range from 1K to 10M points.
+Note the log scale on both the points and time axis, and that the scale of the x-axis is in thousands of points (thus, the values on the x-axis range from 1K to 10M points.
 Dashed lines represent projected times.
-Projected scaling assumes an $O(n\log(n))$ implementation.
+Projected scaling assumes an O(nlog(n)) implementation.

 ### MNIST
 ![](docs/mnist_speedup.png)